 Number of subentries

 (optional) Account designated to receive inflation.
-Every account can vote to send inflation to a destination account.
+Every account with a balance of at least 100 XLM can vote to send inflation to a destination account.

 Currently there are three flags, used by issuers of assets.

 - Authorization required (0x1): Requires the issuing account to give other accounts permission before they can hold the issuing account’s credit.